oneapi-src/oneAPI-samples/Libraries/oneCCL/oneCCL_Getting_Started/README.md

 The samples below require the following components, which are part of the [Intel® oneAPI DL Framework Developer Toolkit (DLFD Kit)
 ](https://software.intel.com/en-us/oneapi/dldev-kit)
-*  Intel oneAPI Collective Communications Library (oneCCL)
+*  oneAPI Collective Communications Library (oneCCL)

 You can refer to this page [oneAPI](https://software.intel.com/en-us/oneapi) for toolkit installation.